Master’s Degrees in Health & Medical Administrative Services

 Education Levels of Health & Medical Administrative Services Majors

-During the 2020-2021 academic year, 15,736 students earned their master's degree in health and medical administrative services.
+During the most recent year for which data is available, 15,811 people earned their master's degree in health & medical administrative services.
 This makes it the 15th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in health and medical administrative services at each degree level.
+The following table shows the number of diplomas awarded in health & medical administrative services at each degree level.

 Education Level | Number of Grads |